Water Heater Installation Service

 Is It Time For A New Water Heater?

 It is easy to answer this question when your water heater is broken, but if you’d like to prevent cold showers then look for a few of these warning signs.
 If you discover any of these issues then your heater might be at the end of its life and you are in need of our water heater installation service.

 - A Trail of Rusty Water Can Be Seen on the Tubing.
 This is a sign of a slow leak and means that the steel tank has become rusted through and will rupture soon.

 - No Hot Water.
-No hot water or only warm water is a sign that the heating element is broken or is soon to be broken.
+No hot water or only warm water are signs of a broken heating element.
+It can also mean that the element will break soon if not.
 It is also a possibility that the heater’s thermostat may not be functioning properly.

 - Colored Water.
 If you notice colored water it may be a broken drain valve.
 This will cause corrosion and rust.

 - Hot Water Running Out Fast.
 This means you might need a bigger water heater.
-Did you know a 60-80 gallon water heater is suggested for a family of 5?
+60-80 gallon water heaters make ideal units for families with over 5 members?

 - Leaking Water Heater.
 If you notice that your water heater is constantly leaking water, it may be time to call for an expert’s opinion.